langjam/langjam/README.md

 ## Current Lang Jam

-=No jam currently planned.
-Maybe Feb 2023?=
+The next jam is 18-19 Feb 2023.
+More details to come.

 ## Past Lang Jams